byl18/MD_simulation_Riboswitch/readme.md

 - **preQ1 riboswitch:** apo, preQ0-bound, and preQ1-bound states
 - **SAM-III riboswitch:** apo, SAM-bound, SAH-bound, and EEM-bound states

-The repository is intended to provide the inputs, processed data, analysis code, trajectory-derived observables, and figure-generation resources needed to reproduce the principal computational results of the manuscript.

 ## Graphical Workflow